-The other key sexually-selected trait of women is their hour-glass shape that inspired painters over the ages.
+The other key sexually selected trait of women is their hour-glass shape that has inspired painters over the ages.
 This stereotypically feminine shape is also exaggerated in highly attractive women such as movie stars and beauty pageant winners (3).
 It is crafted by sex hormones so that women are most curvaceous during the most fertile years of their lives.

-The operation of sexual selection on women has numerous practical consequences.
+The operation of sexual selection of women has numerous practical consequences.
 Women are perceived as more attractive than men.
-They are also perceived as sexier which is why attractive women are more prominently featured in advertisements on the premise that sex sells.
+They are also perceived as sexier, which is why attractive women are more prominently featured in advertisements on the premise that sex sells.

 Women also spend huge amounts of money on clothes, cosmetics, and other products and services that enhance their physical appearance.
 One might argue that this is further evidence of insecurity about their appearance produced by the burden of being evaluated by men based on their appearance (lookism).